matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 they change their client to a different language.

-The response MAY contain a `acceptance_token` which, if given, is an opaque string that the client must store for user in subsequent requests to any endpoint to the same server.
+The response MAY contain a `acceptance_token` which, if given, is an opaque string that the client must store for use in subsequent requests to any endpoint to the same server.

 If the server has stored the fact that the user has agreed to these terms,